AnnaLinton/annalinton.github.io/_pages/about.md

 I am an interdisciplinary AI researcher, specialising in applying natural language processing (NLP) to the health domain.
 I have  a strong track record of interdisciplinary collaboration and stakeholder engagement, and I am passionate about applying AI to bridge the gap between research and impactful real-world solutions.

-===
 I'm working on this website, to include more content.
-Things on its way:- 🏃
+Things on their way:- 🏃
 - [x] CV
 - [x] Activities
 - [ ] PhD Overview
 Please feel free to reach out to me through email, Linkedin or X.
 In the meantime, here are some of my favourite resources.

 ## Writing Resources